Stampede kills 56 at funeral for Iranian general slain by US

 “This is because they fear someone will go there and tell the truth to the American people,” Zarif said.
 “But they are mistaken.
 The world is not limited to New York.
 You can speak with American people from Tehran too and we will do that.”

-Asked about Zarif, U.S. Secretary of State Mike Pompeo told journalists America would comply with its obligations under U.N. rules to grant visas.
-He then referred to the Iranian diplomat as “a propagandist of the first order.”
+The U.S. State Department did not immediately respond to a request for comment.

-Soleimani will ultimately be laid to rest between the graves of Enayatollah Talebizadeh and Mohammad Hossein Yousef Elahi, two former Guard comrades killed in Iran’s 1980s war with Iraq.
-The two died in Operation Dawn 8 in which Soleimani also took part, a 1986 amphibious assault that cut Iraq off from the Persian Gulf and led to the end of the bloody war that killed 1 million people.
+Solemani will ultimately be laid to rest between the graves of Enayatollah Talebizadeh and Mohammad Hossein Yousef Elahi, two former Guard comrades.
+The two died in Operation Dawn 8 in Iran’s 1980s war with Iraq in which Soleimani also took part, a 1986 amphibious assault that cut Iraq off from the Persian Gulf and led to the end of the bloody war that killed 1 million people.